 My wife recently read the Diana Wynne Jones book upon which the film is based.
 As such, she’s been trying to convince my daughter to watch the film over the last couple of weeks.
 Eventually, I realized that she wasn’t interested in watching it because she had no idea what it was.
 We’d watched it with her a couple of years ago but two years ago to a five-year-old mind is half a lifetime.
 So instead of asking her if she wanted to watch, I just popped it in the DVD player and let it play.

 She loved it.
 So do I. The animation is incredibly inventive and interesting.
-A lot of the vehicle designs remind me of a child trying to draw ships and planes - unable to draw the realistically they are drawn with oversized features that give the impressions of what they represent while making them otherworldly as well.
+A lot of the vehicle designs remind me of a child trying to draw ships and planes – unable to draw them realistically they are drawn with oversized features that give the impressions of what they represent while making them otherworldly as well.
 Its themes of pacifism, old age, and compassion speak as beautifully now as they did a decade ago.

 I’m a big fan of Bryan Lee O’Malley’s Scott Pilgrim series.
 I also really dug his book Seconds.
 When I saw this, his newest monthly series on the bookstore shelf, I bought it without knowing anything else about it.
 Honestly, I’m still not quite sure how I feel about it.

-It's about Lottie, a 20-something, beautiful, fashion blogger who spends more time making her social media life perfect than she does bothering with her real one.
+It’s about Lottie, a 20-something, beautiful, fashion blogger who spends more time making her social media life perfect than she does bothering with her real one.
 O’Malley is clearly having fun skewering Millennials and there are some really good jokes in there, but after awhile it grew tiresome.
-More intriguing are the things a little more on the sidelines like how Lottie has a new allergy doctor who is prescribing her pills that may be effecting her in very O’Malley ways.
+More intriguing are the things a little more on the sidelines like how Lottie has a new allergy doctor who is prescribing her pills that may be affecting her in very O’Malley ways.
 Or the girl who was dead, but maybe isn’t.
 There are hints of interesting side stories that may go really wonderful places (or maybe not its too early to tell) that will keep me reading at least for another few issues.

 St. Patrick’s Day